-Note that in using an average SO_2 e-folding time for the entire eruption period, any variation of e-folding time will be interpreted as an inverse variation in the estimated flux, i.e when the 'real' e-folding time is higher than the retrieved one, the flux will be overestimated and vice versa.
+Note that, in using an average SO2 e-folding time for the entire eruption period, any variation in e-folding time will be interpreted as an inverse variation in the estimated flux; i.e. when the "real" e-folding time is higher than the retrieved one, the flux will be overestimated and vice versa.
 The flux uncertainties include the errors in flux due to the variation in e-folding time.
-The SO_2 lifetime can vary significantly on a daily basis mainly as a function of water vapour and solar irradiation.
-Also note that any e-folding time shorter than the retrieved one can fit the measurements and give higher fluxes.
-Given these caveats the value of e-folding time (2.4 ± 0.6 days) is consistent with the mean lifetime of 2.0 days estimated for September

-25 2014 (Schmidt et al., 2015).
-Their estimate was based on minimising the difference between the SO_2 amount from the NAME dispersion model and the IASI and OMI satellite measurements.
+The SO2 lifetime can vary significantly on a daily basis mainly as a function of water vapour and solar irradiation.
+Also, note that any e-folding time shorter than the retrieved one can fit the measurements and give higher fluxes.
+Given these caveats, the value of the e-folding time (2.4 \pm 0.6 days) is consistent with the mean lifetime of 2.0 days estimated for September 2014 (Schmidt et al., 2015).
+Their estimate was based on minimising the difference between the SO2 amount from the NAME dispersion model and the IASI and OMI satellite measurements.

-Figure 5 shows that higher values (peaks) of SO_2 flux often alternate with lower values (below 0.02 Tg/day) even during periods that have been identified as generally characterized by higher fluxes.
+Figure 5 shows that higher values (peaks) of SO_2 flux often alternate with lower values (below $0.02\,\mathrm{Tg\,day^{-1}}$), even during periods that have been identified as generally characterised by higher fluxes.
 This intermittent flux behaviour has important implications in terms of the estimate of total SO_2 emitted.

-- Gauthier et al. (2016) used TIR data from SEVIRI, on-board the geostationary satellite Meteosat Second Generation (MSG), to retrieve an SO2 mass time-series from 1 September 2014 to 25 November 2014.
-Their daily retrieved mass values are lower compared to the IASI values reported here due to the smaller geographic area considered and possibly due to the lower sensitivity of SEVIRI.
-Nevertheless they estimate a total SO2 emitted mass of 8.9 ± 0.3 Tg for the period September 2014 to November 2014, which is a factor of two higher than IASI.
-Our understanding is that the Gauthier et al. (2016) scheme - 35 produced 'valid' measurements when the SO_2 loading increased with respect to the previous measurement.
+Gauthier et al. (2016) used thermal infrared (TIR) data from SEVIRI on board the geostationary satellite Meteosat Second Generation (MSG) to retrieve an SO_2 mass time series from 1 September 2014 to 25 November 2014.
+Their daily retrieved mass values are lower compared to the IASI values reported here due to the smaller geographic area considered and possibly due to the lower sensitivity of SE-VIRI.
+Nevertheless they estimate a total SO_2 emitted mass of $8.9 \pm 0.3\, Tg$ for the period September 2014 to November 2014, which is a factor of 2 higher than IASI.

+Our understanding is that the Gauthier et al. (2016) scheme produced valid measurements when the SO_2 loading increased with respect to the previous measurement.
 This leaves data gaps when the SO_2 measured remains constant or decreases.
-The resulting data gaps were filled by linearly interpolating between two 'valid' measurements.
+The resulting data gaps were filled by linearly interpolating between two valid measurements.
 This has a tendency to bias flux estimates in favour of increasing SO_2 loading.
-The dataset of Gauthier et al. (2016) contains several days with no valid flux estimates and, for these data gaps, the interpolation of valid measurements into the gaps could account for their discrepancies with our dataset.
-The ground-based measurements reported is $PS_2 = S_2 =$ et al., 2016).

-5 in Pfeffer et al. (2018) show an intermediate value of 7.3 Tg over this time interval.
+The data set of Gauthier et al. (2016) contains several days with no valid flux estimates and, for these data gaps, the interpolation of valid measurements into the gaps could account for their discrepancies with our data set.
+The ground-based measurements reported in Pfeffer et al. (2018) suggest an intermediate value of 7.3 Tg over this time interval.